Karatsu Ware E-Karatsu Style Cup with Kawakujiwa DesignSOLD OUT

-A Ko-garatsu Kawakujira-type (Iron glazing lip) cup fired in the early Edo period.
-It is molded wildly with sandy taupe clay, and the lip is slightly warped and shows Bebera (a point worthy of note: the ridges of the lip).
-It is also a highlight that there is a part of the streaking iron glaze where the wood ash turned pale blue with kiln effect.
-It is really a praised and ideal Ko-gataratsu Guinomi—sake cup.
+A Kogaratsu Kawakujira-type (Iron glazing lip) cup fired in the early Edo period.
+It is moulded roughly with sandy taupe clay, and the lip is slightly outwarded and shows Bebera (a point worthy of note: the ridges of the lip).
+It is also a highlight that there is a part of the streaking iron glaze where the wood ash turned pale blue with kiln effects.
+It is a praised and perfect Kogataratsu Guinomi—sake cup.

 - Images may differ in color from the actual products.